 With the assistance of the R.I.
 Renewable Energy Fund and Roger¬†Williams University, the School initiated a detailed study to quantify the local wind resource, including the installation of a special 50-meter (164-foot) tall meteorological monitoring pole.

 Additional analysis was made of the electrical usage patterns of the School, in order to select a wind turbine that would produce the needed energy using the winds available.¬† The desire was to select a turbine that could meet the School's needs and yet be sensitive to the setting of the Abbey and the neighborhood.¬† Studies found that a mid-sized wind turbine would suffice.¬† In addition, the Abbey has enough space to place the turbine away from its boundaries.¬† The turbine is approximately 750 feet from the nearest neighbor.

-Over the last two decades, modern wind turbines generators have advanced in technology and are proven, reliable sources of electricity that are pollution-free and safe for the community.¬† This wind energy project is providing a unique benefit to local schools.¬† Portsmouth Abbey continues to invite local student groups for a presentation and tour, and hopes, in the future, to make available data that can be used for any number of academic disciplines, including meteorology, environmental- or earth-science, physics, engineering, etc.
+Modern wind turbines generators¬†are proven, reliable sources of electricity that are pollution-free and safe for the community.¬† This wind energy project is providing a unique benefit to local schools.¬† Portsmouth Abbey continues to invite local student groups for a presentation and tour, and hopes, in the future, to make available data that can be used for any number of academic disciplines, including meteorology, environmental- or earth-science, physics, engineering, etc.

 Power from the wind turbine at the School reduces the load on the local utility electrical distribution feeder.
 This provides higher voltage and improved power quality to the entire neighborhood during peak power use periods.

 In December of 2004, the Abbey applied to the State of Rhode Island Renewable Energy Fund for their¬†support of this wind power project.¬† After careful evaluation of the proposed plan, the Fund Board generously made available their advisory resources as well as a grant for more than one-third of the estimated project costs.